Skip to main content

 If your requests for a review or appeal are refused, your case will be closed.
 To get the tribunal to look at it again, you'll need to reapply.

-The tribunal will refuse any new application if it's the same as a previous application.
-There must either be:
+The tribunal will refuse a new application if it's the same as a previous application.
+Your new application must include either:

 • a change of circumstances